CONTACT AN ATTORNEY

 to carry out the threat, and the person does some act which creates a well-

 In Florida a simple assault is classified as a second degree misdemeanor, punishable by up to 60 days jail.
 Aggravated Assault is a third degree felony, punishable by up to 5 years imprisonment.
 Where an assault is committed against multiple persons, such an incident will support multiple charges, regardless of whether the assaults occurred as part of a single criminal episode.

-Does Simple Assault Require Physical Injury or Physical Contact?
+Requirement of Physical Injury or Physical Contact

-No. In Florida, physical contact or injury is not a required element of simple assault, regardless of whether the offense is charged as simple assault or aggravated assault.
+In Florida, physical contact or injury is not a required element of simple assault, regardless of whether the offense is charged as simple assault or aggravated assault.
 Thus, wielding a knife towards another person, is sufficient for an assault even if the defendant never makes contact with the alleged victim.

-Yes.
-To commit the crime of simple/misdemeanor assault, the accused must intend to do physical harm to the alleged victim.
+To commit the crime of simple/misdemeanor assault in Florida, the accused must intend to do physical harm to the alleged victim.
 A willful and reckless disregard for the life or safety of others is insufficient.
 State v.
 Shorette, 404 So.
 2d 816 (Fla.
 2d DCA 1981).
 The intent of the defendant is a question for the jury, and may be inferred from the surrounding facts and circumstances of a case.
 The alleged victim, however, may not speculate in his or her testimony regarding the defendant’s subjective intentions.